๐Ÿ”งIntro to Mechanics

 1. What two quantities are conserved in elastic collisions, and which one is conserved in all collision types regardless of elasticity?

 2. If the coefficient of restitution for a collision is 0.7, is the collision elastic, inelastic, or perfectly inelastic?
-How much of the "bounce" is retained compared to a perfectly elastic collision?
+How does this value relate to energy loss?

-3. Compare and contrast solving a 1D elastic collision versus a 2D elastic collision—how many independent equations do you have in each case, and what additional mathematical tools does 2D require?
+3. Compare solving a 1D elastic collision versus a 2D elastic collision.
+How many independent equations do you have in each case, and what additional mathematical tools does 2D require?

 4. Why does analyzing a collision in the center of mass frame simplify the problem?
 What must you remember to do after solving in this frame?

-5. An FRQ shows two objects colliding and asks you to determine whether the collision was elastic.
-What calculation would you perform to answer this, and what result would confirm elastic behavior?
+5. A free-response question shows two objects colliding and asks you to determine whether the collision was elastic.
+What calculation would you perform, and what result would confirm elastic behavior?